Society for the National Heritage of Iran

-The Society for the National Heritage of Iran (SNH; انجمن آثار ملی ایران) was a grassroots political and archeological group created by a group of educated, and nationalistic Iranians in 1922, toward the end of the Qajar governance in Iran.
+The Society for the National Heritage of Iran (SNH; انجمن آثار ملی ایران) was a grassroots political and archeological group created by a group of educated, and nationalistic Iranians in 1922, toward the end of the Qajar era.
 The society was composed of influential Iranian figures of the time with the overall goal of preservation of Iranian artifacts, archeological sites, and protection of the Iranian culture.
-Iran in 1922 was influenced by internal and external forces, and the SNH reflects this tug of war between what was the external forces mainly from Europe, and internal/social factors.
+In 1922, Iran was influenced by internal and external forces, and the SNH reflects this tug of war between what was the external forces, mainly from Europe, and the internal and social factors.

 Background

-Early 1900s were time of discovery and archeological exploration in Iran.
-It was also time of social and political change.
-The Persian Constitutional Revolution of 1906 had rocked the perception of the absolute control of the king in society.
-It created an Iranian Parliament and had reduced the monarch's power.
-The Constitutional Revolution was in some ways the first political expression of the public sphere, that the poets and the literati, now completely out of the Qajar court had drafted with diligence and steadfast determination.
-The foreign interest in archeology and Iranian history has also peaked with several well known scholars from France, England and Russia vying for control.
-France in particular was very influential in preservation of the Iranian artifacts and in fact the involved French parties exhibited both interest in Persian history, and archeology and at the same time feared that these artifacts would be dispersed and sold.
-France would play a critical role in protection of Iranian artifacts but ironically it also wanted an absolute monopoly for all Persian artifacts in Iran.
-Renown French archeologist Jacques de Morgan in fact wanted to preserve Persian art to the point that in 1897 proposed to the Naser al-Din Shah the idea of creation of a National Archeological museum in Tehran.
+The early 20th century was a time of discovery and archeological exploration in Iran, while also being the time of social and political change.
+The Persian Constitutional Revolution of 1906 had reshaped the perception of absolute control held by the Shah during the Qajar era.
+The outcome was an Iranian Parliament that reduced the power of the monarchy.
+The Constitutional Revolution was the first political expression of the public sphere that the poets and the literati, now completely out of the Qajar court, had drafted with diligence and steadfast determination.

+Foreign interest in archeology and Iranian history had also peaked with several well known scholars from France, England and Russia vying for monopoly and visits.
+France in particular was very influential in the preservation of Iranian artifacts: the involved French parties exhibited interest in both Persian history and archeology.
+However, at the same time, they feared that these artifacts would be dispersed and sold.
+France would play a critical role in the protection of Iranian artifacts but ironically it also wanted an absolute monopoly of all Persian artifacts in Iran.
+Renowned French archeologist Jacques de Morgan wanted to preserve Persian art and his efforts led to an 1897 proposal to Naser al-Din Shah Qajar to create a National Archeological museum in Tehran.